hiryamada/mslearn-postgresql/readme.md

-# PostgreSQL Exercises

-This repository contains the instructions and files to support PostgreSQL exercises in [Microsoft Learn](https://learn.microsoft.com) modules.

 # How to start

-Start lab, run Windows terminal, and run this in it:
+Start lab VM, run Windows terminal.
+Copy below and paste in the terminal.

 ```pwsh
 # Sign in to Azure